-Why publish a tool in nanoHUB?
+Why publish an app in nanoHUB?

 You'll make your science and engineering products usable, discoverable, and reproducible for learners, educators, researchers, and business professionals.